evogelsa/dcs-real-weather/cmd/realweather/README.md

     "update-weather": true,  // set to false to disable weather being updated "time-offset": "-5h30m", // time offset from system time "wind": {
-      "minimum": 0,            // max allowed wind speed in m/s, at least 0
+      "minimum": 0,            // min allowed wind speed in m/s, at least 0
-      "maximum": 50,           // min allowed wind speed in m/s, at most 50
+      "maximum": 50,           // max allowed wind speed in m/s, at most 50
+      "gust-minimum": 0,       // min allowed gust speed in m/s, at least 0
+      "gust-maximum": 50,      // max allowed gust speed in m/s, at most 50
       "open-meteo": true,      // use Open Meteo API for winds aloft "stability": 0.143,      // atmospheric stability for wind calculations "fixed-reference": false // use a fixed reference for wind calculations